Mayingjun20179/WHAIMC/Readme.txt

 This Matlab code is from "Yingjun Ma, Junjiang Zhong, Nenghui Zhu.
 Weighted hypergraph learning and adaptive inductive matrix completion for SARS-CoV-2 drug repositioning  [J].
-The Methods, 2023, (219), 102-110.
+Methods, 2023, (219), 102-110.
 The Doi: 10.1016 / j.y meth.
 2023.10.002. ", if the reference the code, please refer to the corresponding literature.
 (Written by Yingjun Ma 2023)